Patel-Muhammad/Guess-the-number-game/README.md

 - **Winning Notification:** When the player correctly guesses the number, a winning notification is displayed along with the number of attempts it took to win

 ## 🚀 Try it here
-Check out the live demo at
+Check out the live demo at https://play-guessing-game.netlify.app

-Feel free to contribute to the project on GitHub at https://github.com/Patel-Muhammad/guess-the-number-game.
+Feel free to contribute to the project.
 Any feedback or suggestions for improvements are always welcome.